CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

     });
 {% endhighlight %}

 Here we used the layer method `getSubLayerCount()`, which tells us the number of sublayers listed in the viz.json, as we saw in Lesson 1.

-From now on, the two blocks of code above will be our working examples for using createVis and createLayer.
+From now on, the two blocks of code above will be our working examples for extending our CartoDB.js adventures.

 ### Adding multiple layers from different visualizations

-We'll start working with createLayer.
+We'll start working with createLayer to create a multilayer visualization in CartoDB.js.

+There isn't a restriction on how many createLayers you call in CartoDB.js.
+You could just list them one after another, each with a different viz.json.
+But this could be tedious if you have several layers to apply.
+A concise alternative is to place all your viz.jsons into an array and then use the `forEach` method to the array and pass each element to createLayer.
+Check out the docs page on this method [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).

-Look at the following snippet of code and predict what will happen.
+The following code block rehashes all we've seen in [Lesson 1]({{site.baseurl}}/courses/03-cartodbjs-ground-up/lesson-1.html) and includes what we've encountered in this lesson so far.
+Before copying, pasting, and running the code, predict what will happen.
 Then paste it into the template between the `<script> ... </script>` tags and save it as `lesson-2-multilayer.html`.
-If you'd prefer JS Fiddle, check out the demo [here](http://jsfiddle.net/gh/get/library/pure/cartodb/cartodb.js/t/03-cartodb.js-ground-up/lesson-2/jsfiddle/tree/master/js_demo2).
+If you prefer JS Fiddle, check out the demo [here](http://jsfiddle.net/gh/get/library/pure/ohasselblad/misc/tree/master/js_demo2).

 {% highlight javascript %}
 window.onload = function () {